Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_channels.md

 ### Sending messages to channel
 ---

-Message can be sent to a channel by using the API `sendMessageToChannel()`.
+Message can be sent to a channel by using the API `publishMessageToChannel()`.

 A message can contain the following fields: